Virtual Appointments Available Canada-Wide

 Therapeutic Modalities:

-Session Types: Individual adults, children, youth, couples, and family counselling.
+Session Types: Individual adults, youth, couples, and family counselling.
 In-person or online.

 Contact & Hours of Operation: